 In 2008, Saroj Joshi was featured in two episodes of the TV show "Rasme Rasoi" on the channel NMTV, a TV station based in Mumbai, India.
 Her two episodes featured health food and healthy desserts.

-In 2010, Saroj Joshi released her latest book ‘Unique Book of Vegetarian Cooking’ with her take on recipes from al over the world.
+In 2010, Saroj Joshi released her award winning book, ‘Unique Book of Vegetarian Cooking’ with her take on recipes from al over the world.
 The book was launched through a multi-city book launch tour at Crossword flagship stores in Mumbai, Bangalore, Baroda and Pune.
 The book has won the prestigious Gourmand World Cook Book Award 2010 for Best Vegetarian Cuisine Book in India.
 The book received positive coverage from newspapers such as The Hindu, Mid-Day, Indian Express.